Raúl Prebisch: UNCTAD secretary-general

 Between 1964 and 1969, he served as the founding secretary-general of the United Nations Conference on Trade and Development (UNCTAD).
 Selected for his unparalleled reputation, he tried to forge UNCTAD into a body advocating the case of the whole developing world.
 His approach to development took a more trade-focused approach, advocating preferential access to the markets of developed countries and regional integration, building up trade between peripheral countries.
 Increasingly he stressed the extent to which developing countries had to bring growth by internal reforms rather than through external help.
 He publicly condemned ISI as having failed to bring proper development.
 Prebisch found his years at UNCTAD frustrating and "sterile" as it became increasingly bureaucratic and failed to achieve its main objectives.
 His sudden resignation in 1969 signified his loss of patience with the organisation's failures.

 Dependency theory

 During the 1960s, economists at the United Nations Economic Commission for Latin America and the Caribbean (ECLA) developed an extension of Prebisch's thoughts on structuralism into dependency theory, in which economic development of the periphery is seen as a nearly impossible task.
-While dependency theory was the polar opposite of Prebisch and ECLA's original purpose, he continued to criticize the neo-classical economic forces that he felt were victimizing the global poor.
+While dependency theory is often seen to be opposed to the ECLA's original purpose, Prebisch's original framework was reformist, focused on improving developing nations' terms of trade through industrialization and regional integration.
+Dependency theorists drew directly on his center-periphery model.
+Prebisch's own thinking changed over time; by the 1970s, particularly through his work at UNCTAD, where he was increasingly critical of the international economic order about dependency concerns.
+Throughout, he continued to criticize the neo-classical economic forces that he felt were victimizing the global poor.